Frode Kirkebjerg

 Frode Rasmussen Kirkebjerg (10 May 1888 in Malt, Ribe, Denmark – 12 January 1975 in Ordrup, Denmark) was a Danish sports horse rider and captain in the Danish military.
-He competed in the 1912 Summer Olympics on the horse Dippe-Libbeand and in the 1924 Summer Olympics on the horse Meteor.
+He competed in the 1912 Summer Olympics on the horse Dippe-Libbeand in the 1924 Summer Olympics on the horse Meteor.

 In 1912, he did not finish the Individual eventing (Military) competition.
 Also, the Danish team did not finish the team event.
 Twelve years later, he won the silver medal in the individual three-day (Military) event.

 Family

 Frode had three children: Lars Eivind Bluun Kirkebjerg, Dorrit Kirkebjerg Dawes, and Lisbet Kirkebjerg Abrams.